willieneis/gp-martingales/README.md

 construct a confidence sequence (CS) for the unknown function using martingale techniques.
 There is a necessary cost to achieving robustness: if the prior was correct, posterior GP bands are narrower than our CS.
-Nevertheless, when the prior is wrong, our CS is statistically valid and empirically outperforms standard GP methods, in terms of both coverage and utility for BO.
+Nevertheless, when the prior is wrong, our CS is statistically valid and can empirically outperform standard GPs, in terms of both coverage and utility for BO.

 <p align="center">
     <img src="docs/gp_prior_1.png" alt="structured" width="40%">